-Looking to learn more about the main types of running shoes?
+Looking to learn more about the different types of running shoes?

 Then you have come to the right place.